 Small Businesses Could Be At Risk For Credit Card Debt This Year

-Small businesses could face more debt problems due to rising interest rates on credit cards.
 Due to recent regulations by the Federal Reserve on consumer credit cards, many lenders will be targeting small businesses with new solicitations in the next year.

 The Credit Card Accountability, Responsibility and Disclosure Act did not affect credit cards issued to small businesses, as much as one-third of which routinely rely on credit for their financing needs.